turingschool/front-end-curriculum/lessons/data-storage.md

 By the end of this lesson, you will:

 * Have a 500' view of the difference between a relational and non-relational database
-* Have an introduction to why/how data base storage structures are chosen
+* Have an introduction to why/how database storage structures are chosen
 * Understand where client-side storage fits into the history of web development

 ### Choosing a Database